cartopher/automate-sangis-python/README.md

 ### main() Method
 We define the main method and use it to run each line serially from the top of the entire module.

-__Important:__ Be sure to modify the directory paths to reflect your own (e.g., `C:\Users\name\PycharmProjects\automate-sangis-python-main\automate-sangis-python-main\output\Parcels`).
+__Important:__ Be sure to modify the directory paths to reflect your own (e.g., `C:\Users\name\PycharmProjects\automate-sangis-python-main\output\Parcels`).
 Failure to do so would raise an exception as it would return the following message __'Exception when trying to change directory.'__ and the code will not execute.
 ````
 def main():
     directory1 = '{INPUT DIRECTORY PATH}'